karlie-tr/shopping-list-generator/README.md

 Thu Dec 01 11:45:40 PST 2022
-Removed [bagel and cream cheese] from meal plan.
+Removed [bagel and cream cheese] from meal plan
 ~~~

 There is no Event Log when user adds a new item to the grocery list because the newly added item does